 Having your own home is a very important milestone of a lifetime for a lot of people.
 Many prefer not to have anything in order not to attach to things, others put their heart and […]

-The arrival of Sinterklaas!
 Winter season in Western Europe is celebrated with Christmas markets, ice skating, Gluhwein and Oliebollen.
-The best of the Christmas season in the Netherlands, however, is not the eve of 24th […]
+The best of the Christmas season in the Netherlands, however, is not the eve of 24th of December as this day is specially reserved for a traditional family dinner but the arrival of Sinterklaas before the 5th of December!
+Let’s celebrate Christmas a la Dutch!

-London through my eyes This is not my first time in London, but this time I saw it from a different perspective.
-A colleague of mine had the idea to spend a few days in […]
+This is not my first time in London, but this time I saw it from a different perspective.
+A colleague of mine had the idea to spend a few days in London and enjoy the squirrels in Hyde Park, have an afternoon tea and escape the rainy weather in London.

 Dutch cheese is an absolute must-try when you visit the country of the tulips, especially on the city food markets.
 There is a massive variety of young and old cheese; cheese with spices, lavender, weed and so on and so on.
 And wherever you go, you will be able to try for free the cheese of your choice before proceeding on the purchase.
 Cheese is also one of the best souvenirs you can bring back home from your trip!
 Give it a try!